 HPP is a method of preserving packaged food products using extremely high pressure.
 Hydraulic fluid (normally water) is placed in a chamber and pressurized with a pump.
 This pressure is transmitted through the package into the food itself.

-This process extends shelf life while helping to maintaining vitamins, minerals and enzymes.
+This process extends shelf life & helps to maintain essential vitamins, minerals & enzymes.

 Please visit www.ColdPressured.org to learn more about Cold Pressure and HPP.